3D-Garage/Viking-Vengeance-2D/README.md

 7. Commit your changes using GitHub Desktop, mentioning what you've done.
 8. Click on `Push Origin` to upload your changes to your branch.
 9. Create a Pull Request on GitHub and add an admin for __Review!__

+## Project Structure

+This Unity project uses a specific folder structure within the `Assets` directory to keep things organized.
+Please take a moment to familiarize yourself with this structure and try to maintain it as you contribute.

+### Assets Folder Structure

+Here are the main folders you'll find in the `Assets` directory:

+- **Animations**: Contains all animation-related files.
+- **Materials**: Holds material assets for 2D models and other objects.
+- **Prefabs**: Stores predefined game objects that we use frequently.
+- **Scenes**: Here you'll find all the different scenes used in the project.
+- **Scripts**: Contains all the C# scripts.
+- **Sprites**: Houses 2D images that are used in the game.
+- **Standard Assets**: A collection of common assets provided by Unity.
+- **Tiles**: Holds tile assets used for tilemaps.

+Please adhere to this structure when adding new files or modifying existing ones.

 ## Educational Links